ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _South Australian Register (Adelaide, SA : 1839 - 1900)_

 #### 1862-07-01 &middot; Adelaide, South Australia

 <table style="width: 100%;"><tr><td style="width: 50%">

-hurricane deck to-day an elderly darkey,
-with a philosophical and retrospective
-cast of countenance, squatted upon his
-bundle, toasting himself against the
-chimney, and upparently plunged into a
-state of profound meditation.
-Finding
-upon enquiry that he belonged tn the 9th
-Illinois, one of the most gallantly-
-bennvcit and heavy-losing regiments at
-the Fort DonneUon battle, and part of
 which was aboard, I liegan to
 interrogate him on the subject.
 His
 philosophy was so much in the